kestra-io/docs/content/docs/09.administrator-guide/01.configuration/03.enterprise-edition/kafka.md

 ## `kestra.kafka.client.properties`

-The most important thing is configuring how Kestra connects to the Kafka cluster.
+The most important configuration step is defining how Kestra should connect to the Kafka cluster.

 Here is a minimal configuration example: